a2s-institute/kelo_tulip/README.md

 The result is the setpoints for the left and right hubwheel, which can then be sent to the real KELO drive.

+### Torque controller

+kelo_tulip also includes an implementation of a simple torque controller, which allows for compliant motion of the robot.
+The controller itself is developed in C language and it is ROS independent.

+The description of how the torque controller works is as follows.The joypad command is taken as input and mapped to the platform force, which is a scaled quantity of the platform velocity difference, scaled by a factor of the *platform_damping* parameters instantiated in the configuration file.
+An inverse dynamics solver is used to determine the wheel torques to achieve the desired platform force.
+It also allows to enable/disable/provide weights both in the joint space of wheels and the Cartesian task space.
+For this purpose, the diagnal elements of the matrices `W` and `K` in the *doControl()* function of *PlatformDriver.cpp* should be updated.
+Assigning it to zero deactivates the corresponding dimension of control.